jarenlimhaan/Skibidi-Notes/README.md

   - Download and install Python from [Python Official Website](https://www.python.org/).
   - Ensure Python is added to your system's PATH.

-### Database
+### Redis Service

-Docker is required to containerize and manage the services for this project.
+Docker is required to containerize and manage the redis service used for this project.
 Follow the steps below to install Docker on your system:

 #### Installing Docker on Windows